Saint Louis University (Philippines): University status

 On 13 May 1963, Saint Louis College was conferred university status by the Philippine government under the presidency of Diosdado Macapagal, becoming the first private university north of Manila. with Rev. Fr.
 Gerard Linssen, CICM transitioning from its third rector to become its first president.
 From its Gonzaga Campus along General Luna Road, which was then SLU's main campus, it transferred to its current main campus, the Mount Mary Campus, in 1969, which is located along Andres Bonifacio Street.
 SLU now uses the Gonzaga campus for its elementary department.

 1990 Luzon earthquake

-During the 7.7 magnitude 1990 Luzon earthquake on July 16, 1990, classes were luckily suspended earlier due to student protests preventing casualties and damage to the university's infrastructure.
+During the 7.7 magnitude earthquake on July 16, 1990, classes were luckily suspended earlier due to student protests preventing casualties and damage to the university's infrastructure.
 SLU accommodated victims of the earthquake at its open court grounds.

 Recent developments

 During the term of Rev. Fr.
-Paul Van Parijs, CICM, which was from 1996 to 2005, SLU was able to acquire two additional campuses, one in Navy Base and another in Bakakeng.
+Paul van Parijs, CICM, which was from 1996 to 2005, SLU was able to acquire two additional campuses, one in Navy Base and another in Bakakeng.

 On May 10, 1977, the Saint Louis University Hospital of the Sacred Heart (SLU-HSH) was opened.
 It serves as a training hospital for the university's Schools of Medicine, Nursing and Natural Sciences.
 It is one of the hospitals in Baguio.
+In mid-2022, it was renamed as the Saint Louis University Sacred Heart Medical Center (SLU-SHMC), in conjunction with the opening of its twin tower hospital buildings.

+In August 2024, President, Fr.
+Gilbert B. Sales inaugurated the SLU Sacred Heart Medical Center (SHMC) Medical Arts Parking Building and Doctors’ Clinics.